Bootstrap with Docker

-The recommended way to run Heta.
-Brings up the full stack — API, web UI, PostgreSQL, Milvus, Neo4j, and MinIO — with a single command.
+The recommended way to run Heta. bootstrap.sh brings up the full stack — API, web UI, PostgreSQL, Milvus, Neo4j, and MinIO — with one command.

 Prerequisites